Freaky (2020) is goriously fun, and one helluva acting showcase for Vince Vaughn.

 The Blissfield Butcher.
 An uncaught, relentless slasher that has become the stuff of frightening urban legends.
 What carnage is he going to wreak after stealing an ancient dagger during a murder spree?
-And how high would his kill count soar after he switches body with an unassuming and badly bullied high school girl?
+And what record would his kill count soar to after he switches body with an unassuming and badly bullied high school girl?

 I love slasher movies.

 Yeah, it’s a clear sign of how badly I’m in need of therapy.
 I love slasher movies to bits and I consider them, well, part of my teenage-hood.

 This love, in turn, results in me having certain stringent criteria when assessing any slasher film.
 Firstly, I strongly believe none should ever take itself too seriously; the failure of which would be overly gloomy productions like the 2009 Friday the 13th reboot.